The Evian Championship: Field

 Prior to 2007, the event included 78 players, about half the size of a full-field LPGA Tour event, and was held over four days without a cut, meaning all players played all four days regardless of their scores.
 Beginning in 2007, the field was expanded to 90 players and a cut added after the second round.
 A cut means the players with the lowest 70 scores and anyone tied for 70th place play all four rounds and win prize money based on their final standing in the tournament.
 The other players are eliminated after the second round.
 The field was increased to 111 players in 2010 and 120 when it became a major in 2013.

 Scoring record

 The tournament scoring record of 263 (−21) was set by Chun In-gee in 2016.
-The lowest round record is 61, jointly held by Leona Maguire, Lee Jeong-eun and Kim Hyo-joo.
+The lowest round record is 60 held by Ryu Hae-ran.